K3 Technology

 Moving to M365 (or upgrading from an older setup) requires planning:

 • Email migration: From on-prem Exchange, Google Workspace, or another provider.
-Requires DNS changes, mailbox mapping, and a cutover plan that minimizes downtime.
+Requires DNS changes, mailbox mapping, and a cutover plan that reduces avoidable disruption.

 • File migration: From network shares or other cloud storage to SharePoint/OneDrive.
 Folder structure matters — don't just copy the mess.